Ian shows the risks and costs of living on barrier islands

 Many homeowners bought their properties before people were fully aware of climate change and the risks of sea-level rise, Shirreffs said.

-But Keenan, the Tulane professor, said Sanibel will undoubtedly be changed by Hurricane Ian based on the research he’s done.
+Keenan, the Tulane professor, said Sanibel will undoubtedly be changed by Hurricane Ian, based on the research he’s done.
 There will be fewer government resources to help people rebuild.
 Those with fewer means and who are underinsured will likely move.
 People with financial means will stay.

 “Sanibel will just be an enclave for the ultrawealthy,” Keenan said.